makrai/notes/busso-2509-msp-podcast.md

 * labels, including
   * primary (single dominant emotion) and
   * secondary (multiple emotions perceived in the audio) emotional categories,
-  * emotional attributes for valence, arousal, and dominance.
+  * emotional attributes for valence, arousal, and dominance
   * $\ge$ five raters annotate these emotional labels.
 The corpus also has
   * speaker identification for most samples, and
   * human transcriptions of the lexical content of the sentences for the